Ensuring your team are talking the same language

 Why this is good?

-The are lots of benefits to adopting this disciplined approach to your offerings including :-
+There are lots of benefits to adopting this disciplined approach to your offerings including:

 • A better focus on clearly defined customer offers that generate revenue based on customer value